MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Providers/about_Registry_Provider.md

 ## Creating registry keys and values

 The `New-Item` cmdlet will create registry keys with a name that you provide.
-You can also use the `mkdir` function which calls the `New-Item` cmdlet internally.
+You can also use the `mkdir` function, which calls the `New-Item` cmdlet internally.

 ```